Information Technology - Game Development and Entrepreneurship

-|Faculty of Business and Information Technology website|
+|Faculty of Business and Information Technology|

-Current Ontario secondary school students must complete the Ontario Secondary School Diploma (OSSD) with six 4U or 4M credits including English (ENG4U) with a recommended minimum average of 60 per cent and one of Advanced Functions (MHF4U), Calculus and Vectors (MCV4U) or Mathematics of Data Management (MDM4U) with a recommended minimum average of 60 per cent.
-Applicants with credentials from outside Ontario should visit the admissions section of Future Students at www.uoit.ca.
+Current Ontario secondary school students must complete the Ontario Secondary School Diploma (OSSD) with six 4U or 4M credits including English (ENG4U) with a minimum average of 60 per cent and one of Advanced Functions (MHF4U), Calculus and Vectors (MCV4U) or Mathematics of Data Management (MDM4U) with a minimum average of 60 per cent or Computer Science (ICS4U) with a recommended minimum average of 70 per cent.

 Note: Admission is competitive.
 The specific average or standing required for admission varies from year to year.
 Students are selected by taking into consideration a wide range of criteria including school marks, distribution of subjects taken and performance in subjects relevant to the academic program.
 Possession of the minimum requirements does not guarantee acceptance.
 Preference will be given to applicants with the best qualifications.

 Last year's cut-off